emberjs/core-notes/docs-team/2016-10/october-06.md

 ### Module Unification

-RM: after talking to ben, yehuda, will have a page on the website learn page (during beta) for the perspective as a user (rfc geared toward implementers).
+RM: after talking to dan and yehuda, will have a page on the website learn page (during beta) for the perspective as a user (rfc geared toward implementers).

 RM: Will update guides when it releases.